nssharmaofficial/market-basket-analysis/README.md

 # Market basket analysis

 This project was an assignment for the Big Data class at University of Siena.
-You can look at the final [report](./Big Data Project.pptx) for more details.
+You can look at the final report `Big Data Project.pptx` for more details.

 ## About